alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 - a copy of the import permit
 - a previous Article 10 certificate (use the yellow copy)

 The certificate costs £31.
-Find out how to pay for your application.

 You should get your certificate within 6 weeks.

 If you lose your certificate, you can ask APHA for a replacement.

+[Question for SME: Where do users apply for a replacement?]

 ##Outside the EU